textX/textX/docs/tutorials/robot.md

 ## Grammar

-First we need to define a grammar for the language.
+First, we need to define a grammar for the language.
 In textX the grammar will also define a meta-model (a.k.a. abstract syntax) for the language which can be visualized and be used as a part of the documentation.